 Google Universal Search Ranking: How It Works?

 The universal search was first introduced in the year 2007.
-Since then, with more data, the Search Engines such as Google, Bing have become more rich and advanced.
+Since then, with more data, Search Engines such as Google, and Bing have become more rich and advanced.
 With the inception of universal search, people from anywhere in the world, from any region or language can have global access to information that’s more than just web results.
 Google started considering local results, images, videos, jobs, maps, and more to present the most relevant information to its users.

 A reliable SEO company in India is quick to notice any changes or algorithmic shifts and they adapt well.
-However, many individuals are still confused about how universal search works, or maybe what is it, after all?
+However, many individuals are still confused about how universal search works, or maybe what is it, after all.

 What Is Universal Search And What Are Its Ranking Factors?

 Universal Search is what makes Google result pages so dynamic.
 Earlier, before this update, only web results were presented.
-However, with the arrival of this update, videos, local results, and images also started appearing in search results to provide the most relevant result to the users.
+However, with the arrival of this update, videos, local results, and images also started appearing in search results to provide the most relevant results to the users.

 Ever since this update rolled out, multiple factors are getting added on eventually.
 With more data, multiple unique search results are appearing and will appear in the future.
 It’s the universal search that adds dynamics to the search results and presents the best results to the users in any form appropriate for the user.

 As far as the ranking factors are concerned there are a ton of them.
-Formerly, it was believed that there are 200 ranking factors.
+Formerly, it was believed that there were 200 ranking factors.
 However, with advanced technology, Google is way past that number and that’s true for any other search engine as well.